deanrih/bun-elysia-drizzle-postgres-test/README.md

-# Test repo to reproduce CONNECT_TIMEOUT issue
+# Test repo to reproduce CONNECTION_CLOSED issue

 ### To install dependencies: